Value a Private Company

 units="billions USD",

-context="Estimate standalone fair market equity value as of April 2026.",
+context="Estimate standalone fair market equity value as of the planned IPO date.",

 )